About NEM

 Berit Støre Brinchmann (Deputy member), Professor at Nord University and Nordland Hospital.

-The Committee has 12 members with different professional backgrounds.
+The committee has 12 full members and two deputy members with different professional backgrounds.
 Traditionally, the committee has been chaired by a physician.
-Pursuant to its charter the Committee, in addition to having medical competence, shall include members with competence in ethics and law and psychology and genetics should also be represented.
-The Committee also has lay representatives.
-These have often been persons with experience from politics or the media.
+Pursuant to its charter the committee, in addition to having medical expertise, includes members with competence in ethics, psychology, genetics and the law.
+The committee also has lay representative.

-The members of the Committee are appointed by the Ministry of Education and Research upon recommendation from the Research Council of Norway.
-They are appointed for terms of four years and no member may sit on the Committee for more than two terms.
-The Committee meets seven times a year.
+Committee members are appointed by the Ministry of Education and Research based on recommendations from the Research Council of Norway.
+Members are given four-year terms, with the stipulation that no individual can serve on the committee for more than two periods.
+The committee usually meets six to seven times a year.

 Secretariat

-The Committee has a permanent director of its Secretariat, who attends to the day-to-day business of the Committee.
-Norway’s three national research ethics committees also have a common secretariat in the centre of Oslo, with shared PR and administrative functions.
-The committees share offices with The Norwegian Board of Technology.
+The Committee has a permanent secretariat director who attends to the day-to-day business of the Committee.
+Norway’s three national research ethics committees also have a common secretariat in the centre of Oslo with joint PR and administrative functions.

 Publications